 Here’s are the best credit cards for traveling in Europe:

-Best Earning Potential - Capital One Venture Rewards Credit Card: 50,000 miles when you spend $3,000 in the first 3 months, worth $500 in travel.
-Or you can get 100,000 miles after spending $20,000 within the first 12 months.
+Best Earning Potential - Capital One Venture Rewards Credit Card: 60,000 miles for spending $3,000 in the first 3 months, worth $600 in travel.
 5 miles per $1 at Capital One Travel and 2 everywhere else. $95 annual fee.
 Requires good or excellent credit.

-Best Bonus - Chase Sapphire Preferred® Card: 80,000 points when you spend $4,000 in the first 3 months, worth $1,000 in travel through Chase Ultimate Rewards.
-2 points / $1 on travel and dining and 1 point / $1 on everything else.
+Best Bonus - Chase Sapphire Preferred® Card: 60,000 points when you spend $4,000 in the first 3 months, worth $750 in travel through Chase Ultimate Rewards.
+5 points per $1 spent on travel purchased through Chase, 2 points per $1 on all other travel purchases, 3 points per $1 on dining and online grocery purchases, 3 points per $1 on select streaming services, and 1 point per $1 on all other purchases.
 Points worth 25% more when redeemed for travel through Chase Ultimate Rewards.
 1:1 point transfer to 11 airline and hotel loyalty programs. $0 foreign transaction fee. $95 annual fee.
 Requires good credit.